CAD97/rfcs/text/0000-fn-pin-put.md

 and there are ongoing proposals to add optional arguments to `resume`, which this RFC provides a potential avenue for.

+`FnPinMut` is not fundamentally limited to producing `Generator`, and can be used for other potentially self-referential use cases.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

+(see reference-level; I've written a reference-level including guide-level like bits)

 Explain the proposal as if it was already included in the language and you were teaching it to another Rust programmer.
 That generally means: